 What Does It Mean to Detox?

 The way drugs alter brain chemistry is why addiction is a disease.
-When you have a dependence on chemical substances, and you stop using it, the body responds with uncomfortable and often dangerous side effects.
+When you have a dependence on chemical substances, and you stop using, the body responds with uncomfortable and often dangerous side effects.
 You go through withdrawal.

 Detox is that period of unbalance.
 Your brain thinks you need the drug, and when you don’t get it, its chemistry becomes chaotic.
 The disturbance in the brain is what makes you feel sick.

 There are two key aspects to supervised detox: comfort and protection.
 When you detox in a supervised environment, people are there to make sure you are comfortable.
 They provide comfort and care that will help diminish some of the harsh withdrawal symptoms, such as:

 - Muscle pain